You’ve been thinking about straightening your teeth for a while now.

 This is probably the hardest picture to take but don’t worry we’ve got some hacks that can help you out:

 - Tilt your head up, angle your phone’s selfie camera upwards while holding it below your face.
 Open your mouth wide just like you did in the second picture.
 Make sure your lips are not covering your teeth and your back teeth are clearly visible.

 The purpose of this picture is similar to the previous one, to assess your upper teeth and the complexity of teeth movements needed.

 - If this doesn’t work, flip your phone around and follow the same steps above.
-This way the selfie camera can go further into your mouth and you can get a more precise look at your upper teeth.
+This way the selfie camera can go further into your mouth.
+Really get in there so our dental professionals can get a good look.
 Before uploading the picture make sure to flip the photo, and you’re good to go!

 If all else fails and you’re still struggling with these pictures, get a friend to help you out!

 And there you have it – the easy step-by-step guide to snapping your photos and nailing your Zenyum pre-assessment on your first try!